You are the emcee.

 In some clubs it is customary for the Toastmaster and the person assuming control of the lectern to exchange a handshake.
 This isn’t required, but it’s sometimes done to help new members recognize when control of the lectern passes from the Toastmaster to the speaker and vice versa.

-When the speakers have presented their speeches, announce the tea-break.
+When the speakers have presented their speeches, remind the audience about voting for best speaker and announce the tea-break.